 GoEngineer to Exclusively Distribute Velo3D Products in U.S.

-Velo3D and GoEngineer have signed a partnership declaring that GoEngineer will be Velo3D’s sole distributor in the U.S.
+Velo3D and GoEngineer have signed a partnership that will make GoEngineer Velo3D’s largest distributor in the U.S.

 Velo3D has formed a U.S.-wide distribution partnership with GoEngineer.
 GoEngineer will operate as an extension of Velo3D, dedicating resources to educate designers about SupportFree technology, as well as sales and service expertise supporting Velo3D’s complete portfolio – including Flow pre-print software, the Sapphire metal AM printer and the Assure quality assurance and control system.